andrewt3000/MachineLearning/neuralNets.md

 ```

 ### Loss Function
 The next step is to choose a loss function.
 Then implement the loss function or use a loss function from an existing library.
 The loss function measures how inaccurate a model is for a single example.
 Training a model minimizes the loss function.
+The loss function of a neural network is a function of the problem you are trying to solve.
 Mean squared error is a typical loss function for regression.
 Cross entropy is a typical loss function for classification.

 - The term loss function applies to a single example.
 - The term error function refers to a single example and whether it's right or wrong for performance measurment, not training.